threefoldtecharchive/rivine/doc/Consensus.md

 keys and only two required signatures, then only two signatures can be included into the transaction.

-Siacoin Inputs
+Coin Inputs
 --------------

 Each input spends an output.
 The output being spent must exist in the consensus set.
-The 'value' field of the output indicates how many siacoins must be used in the outputs of the transaction.
-Valid outputs are miner fees, siacoin outputs, and contract payouts.
+The 'value' field of the output indicates how many coins must be used in the outputs of the transaction.
+Valid outputs are miner fees, coin outputs, and contract payouts.

-Siacoin Outputs
+Coin Outputs
 ---------------

-Siacoin outputs contain a value and an unlock hash (also called a coin address).
+Coin outputs contain a value and an unlock hash (also called a coin address).
 The unlock hash is the Merkle root of the spend conditions that must be met to spend the output.

 BlockStake Inputs
 -----------------

-A blockstake input works similar to a siacoin input.
+A blockstake input works similar to a coin input.
 It contains the id of a blockstake output being spent, and the unlock conditions required to spend the output.

 BlockStake Outputs
 ------------------

-Like siacoin outputs, blockstake outputs contain a value and an unlock hash.
+Like coin outputs, blockstake outputs contain a value and an unlock hash.
 The value indicates the number of blockstakes that are put into the output, and the unlock hash is the Merkle root of the unlock conditions object which allows the output to be spent.